 When looking to purchase seeds, here are a few reputable companies to start with:

-High Mowing Seed Company has a big selection of Certified Organic and Non-GMO seeds and is a leader in the organic seed movement.
+High Mowing Seed Company has a large selection of certified organic and non-GMO seeds and is a leader in the organic seed movement.

 Seeds For Generations is a small family business that sells heirloom/open-pollinated seeds and related gardening products.